bahmutov/changed-test-ids/README.md

 If running on GitHub Actions, you can set the detected spec filenames as outputs by adding `--set-gha-outputs`.
 This sets the output variables `specsToRun` (comma-separated list of specs) and `specsToRunN` (number of specs found based on test ids in the changed source files).

+**Note:** when finding the test ids in the changed source files, we consider the source code _before_ and _after_ the change.
+For example, imagine in your branch you _delete_ a source file `Buttons.jsx`.
+We want to check the test ids from that source file against the specs!

 ### Test ids based on Git changes

 You can simply detect test ids in the changed source files and output their list.